-Every time I clean out my fridge or pantry, I'm appalled.
+Every time I clean out my fridge or pantry, I’m appalled.
 As conscientious as I try to be about my food budget, I still find myself wasting more than I should.
-I'm not a hoarder, but I do hate throwing things away.
-To me, it's just like burning money, and who has money to burn?
-I certainly don't.
-That's why I'm trying to stick to these three smart strategies for wasting less food.
+I’m not a hoarder, but I do hate throwing things away.
+To me, it’s just like burning money, and who has money to burn?
+I certainly don’t.
+That’s why I’m trying to stick to these three smart strategies to reduce food waste.

 The first trick is to buy what you actually will eat.
 I’ve gotten pretty good about taking stock of what’s still in the fridge before I go to the store.
 I never get around to thinking about recipes before I grab a shopping cart, but I have finally stopped buying double or triple of something, just because that’s what I always buy.

 Plus, I try not to be motivated by what’s supposedly on sale.
 Would I buy it if it weren’t on sale?
 If the answer’s no, I still skip it.